JineshMajithia-Bacancy/dynamic-add-delete-edit-using-reactjs/README.md

-# Dynamin Add, Delete and Edit using ReactJS
+# Dynamic Add, Delete and Edit using ReactJS